Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

 Second, in the structure of the asymptotic map, partial permutations between the factors in the decomposition~\eqref{attr_struc} may occur according to~\eqref{struc_phiP}, making the dynamics at large times no longer unitary.

 The occurrence of permutations also explains how the asymptotic evolution cannot always be regarded as the modular dynamics on the attractor subspace associated with a fixed state, as shown in Section~\ref{Wolf-TT}.
-More precisely, Tomita-Takesaki evolution is the (unitary) peripheral channel of the $M$-times iterated dynamics, with $M$ denoting the least common multiple of the lengths of the cycles of the permutation.
+More precisely, Tomita-Takesaki evolution is the (unitary) peripheral map of the $M$-times iterated dynamics, with $M$ denoting the least common multiple of the lengths of the cycles of the permutation.
 This unveils a connection between permutations and the divisibility of the quantum channel which generates the dynamics under consideration, deserving further studies in the future~\cite{AFK_asympt}.

-Also, as already illustrated in the faithful case by Novotny, Maryska, and Jex~\cite{jex_st_2018}, the asymptotic evolution may not be a unitary channel but it is still unitary with respect to a modified scalar product.
-In other words, the peripheral map is not generally a unitary channel because of permutations, but it can be shown to be unitary in a weaker sense.
+Also, as already illustrated in the faithful case by Novotn{\'y}, Mary{\v s}ka, and Jex~\cite{jex_st_2018}, the asymptotic evolution may not be a Hilbert-Schmidt unitary but it is still unitary with respect to a modified scalar product.
+In other words, the peripheral map is not generally unitary because of permutations, but it can be shown to be unitary in a weaker sense.

-Another open problem could be the connection between eventually and asymptotically entanglement breaking maps~\cite{paulsen2018asymptotically,rahaman2018eventually} and the (non-)unitarity of the asymptotic channel~\cite{hanson2020eventually}.
+Another open problem could be the connection between eventually and asymptotically entanglement breaking maps~\cite{paulsen2018asymptotically,rahaman2018eventually} and the (non-)unitarity of the asymptotic map~\cite{hanson2020eventually}.
 Entanglement breaking maps~\cite{horodecki2003entanglement} have turned out to be a central topic in the theory of quantum information, specifically in entanglement transferring~\cite{amendingdepasquale,depasqualecut}.
-In particular, many efforts have been devoted to the proof of the PPT square conjecture~\cite{christandl2012ppt}, recently achieved in the finite-dimensional case~\cite{majewski2021ppt}. \end{section}
+In particular, many efforts have been devoted to the proof of the PPT square conjecture~\cite{christandl2012ppt}, recently achieved in the finite-dimensional case~\cite{majewski2021ppt}. \end{section} \begin{section}{Acknowledgements} This work was partially supported by Istituto Nazionale di Fisica Nucleare (INFN) through the project ``QUANTUM'', by Regione Puglia and QuantERA ERA-NET Cofund in Quantum Technologies (Grant No. 731473), project PACE-IN, and by the Italian National Group of Mathematical Physics (GNFM-INdAM). \end{section}